Divye Pratap Singh

 Kunwar Divye Pratap Singh (born 1996) is an Indian shooter.
 He won the bronze medal at the 2015 International Junior Shotgun Cup in Finland.
 At the 2017 Open Shooting Championships in Thailand, he won gold in the senior men's shotgun double trap category.
 He represents his home State Uttarakhand at the National Games.
-He is the son of legislator Kunwar Pranav Singh Champion.
+He is the son of former legislator Kunwar Pranav Singh Champion.